 But I’ve always been a little unhappy with its slow performance relative to native Emacs (I use a MacBook Pro), and its unique initialization and behaviors.
 I’m sure there are good reasons for every difference.
-But each difference, no matter how small, is a little more cognitive load.
+But each difference is a little more cognitive load.
 E.g., I never got used to M-x Info opening up in a new window somewhere on my screen…

 Today, I decided to try Emacs for Mac OS X. Whoa!
 I love it!
 It’s Emacs, the whole Emacs, and nothing but the Emacs.
 Win!